 Get started online to see what their reputation looks like.
 Simply searching the business's name is often enough to give you a rough idea of its reputation.
 What do their clients have to say about the lender?
 What do online forums report about their customer service?

-You'll want to be careful when looking over reviews from the lender's website since these can quite easily be fabricated using multiple alternate accounts.
+You'll want to be careful when reviewing reviews from the lender's website since these can easily be fabricated using multiple alternate accounts.
 Instead, hunt for news articles about the website, publications, or any internet data referring to the website.

 This can paint a pretty accurate picture of how the company is performing.
 You can also check out lenders through the Consumer Finance Protection Bureau (CFPB), giving a lender's reputation A through F rating.